Laser hair removal and transitioning

 Why laser hair removal benefits the transition

 Laser hair removal can be completed before or after gender reaffirming surgery, depending on your preference and circumstances.
-Consulting with a practitioner and considering variables like lifestyle and budget will help to determine which timing may be right to begin.
+Consulting with a physician and considering variables like lifestyle and budget will help to determine which timing may be right to begin.

 Laser hair removal before gender affirming surgery

-If choosing to complete laser hair removal before gender affirming surgery, it is recommended to wait a minimum of three months after the last laser hair removal treatment before proceeding with surgery.
+If choosing to complete laser hair removal before gender affirming surgery, it is recommended to wait a minimum of 3 months after the last laser hair removal treatment before proceeding with surgery.
 This will help to ensure that no further hair regrowth has occurred.